Subhadip023/jokes-webside/README.md

 ## Overview

-This is a simple web application that fetches jokes from an API and displays them on a website.
+This is a simple web application that fetches jokes from the [JokeAPI](https://sv443.net/jokeapi/v2/) and displays them on a website.
 Users can enjoy a good laugh by refreshing the page to get a new joke.

 ## Features

-- Fetch jokes from an external API.
+- Fetch jokes from the [JokeAPI](https://sv443.net/jokeapi/v2/).
 - Display jokes on the website.
 - Ability to refresh and get a new joke.